 The Rating System is being pilot-tested in a select group of states in 2019-2020.
 States have been chosen based on several criteria, including capacity for successful implementation of the pilot and demonstrated potential to scale the Rating System after the pilot.
 Following successful completion of the two-year pilot, the Rating System will be scaled nationwide.

-The Rating System will examine specialty addiction treatment programs included in SAMHSA’s Inventory of Behavioral Health Services.
-This includes residential, outpatient, intensive outpatient, and opioid treatment programs that are licensed, certified, or otherwise approved by the state to provide SUD treatment, as well as private facilities which the state does not fund, license, or certify.
+At this time, the Rating System will examine specialty addiction treatment programs included in SAMHSA’s Behavioral Health Services Treatment Locator (a list adapted from the list of respondents to the National Survey of Substance Abuse Treatment Services - NSSATS) as well as programs identified by state licensure lists as missing from the Treatment Locator.
+The Treatment Locator includes residential, outpatient, intensive outpatient, and opioid treatment programs that are licensed, certified, or otherwise approved by the state to provide SUD treatment, as well as private facilities which the state does not fund, license, or certify.
 This does not include individual physicians or providers treating SUD.

 State partners, including Departments of Medicaid, Public Health, and Mental Health, as well as Single State Authorities, have committed to share data, encourage and leverage their contracted providers to participate, and work with Shatterproof to increase awareness of the Rating System.